 What is a Project?

 A project is a temporary endeavor undertaken to create a unique product, service, or result.

 In order to meet the PMP requirement, you should have worked in one or more project(s).
-The type, nature and size of projects have no significance on your eligibility.
-They could be technology oriented or non-technical; or they could be big or small.
-They could be from any industry or business domain.
+The type, nature and size of projects are not important.
+You can gain experience from any type of project.
+It could be technology oriented or non-technical; big or small; in-house or customer-oriented etc. It could be from any industry or business domain.

 What is Project Management?

 The PMBOK Guide’s definition of project management is very broad and somewhat confusing.
 We can ignore it.
 Let’s take a look at the tasks involved in managing a project.

 PMI has created a list of various project management tasks.
 This list is available in PMP Exam Content Outline.